 I would like to express my most profound gratitude to my supervisors, Professors Saeed Mirza, and Dominic Frigon.
 I am thankful to Prof. Mirza, who, I see as not just supervisor but as a mentor.
 His intellect, guidance, vision, patience and constant encouragement has been a constant beacon.
 I feel greatly honoured that I was supervised by such a great and outstanding educator, internationally recognized researcher, and an engineer with an excellent long term vision and appreciation of societal issues.
 Professor Frigon added new dimensions to my learning process and research program.
 His guidance and help have played a great role in my research achievements.
 I am thankful to both my supervisors and have a sense of distinct honour in working with them.
 I would also like to acknowledge the help and support received from many institutions, such as the University of Engineering and Technology, Peshawar, Higher Education Commission of Pakistan, and McGill University Montreal.
 I would like to thank Professor Akhtar Naeem Khan very sincerely for his guidance and support throughout my research program.
 Professor Naveed Ahmad played a valuable role by helping and providing guidance on many occasions.
+I would like to thank Professors Muhammad Nawaz Hashmi, Fazal Khaliq, Syed-ul-Abrar, and Fraid khan for providing a moral support and encouragement throughout.
 I must also acknowledge the support extended by Professors Arshad Pervez and Sagheer Ahmad of COMSATS Institute, Abbottabad, for providing the existing reports and access to laboratories for tests on collected water samples.